 Twisting while lifting, pushing, pulling, lowering, or raising may have the same effect on the back.
 Consequently, twisting while taking any of these actions exposes the back to much greater risk of injury.

-Steve Geigle here.
-I'm the founder of OSHAcademy and you'd think I would learn from my own training, but not so.
-I injured my back over the winter of 2016 by shoveling snow.
+As a safety trainer, you would think I would learn from my own training, but not so.
+I injured my back over the winter of 2016 while shoveling snow from my driveway.
 The high-force action of shoveling, lifting and twisting as I threw the snow off to the side eventually ended in severe injury to my lower back, sciatica, and four months of rehabilitation.
 I learned my lesson after the fact and bought a snow blower!
+Steve Geigle (OSHAcademy founder)

 For example, a drummer's hand/wrist may move very rapidly back and forth while drumming.
 The faster that back and forth motion occurs, the greater the risk of injury.
 Other factors like the weight of the object being moved will also increase risk.